RJPearson94/terraform-provider-twilio/docs/resources/messaging_service.md

 - `inbound_request_url` - (Optional) The URL which will be called when any inbound message is received for any associated short code or phone number
 - `mms_converter` - (Optional) Whether to convert MMS messages to SMS messages and include a URL to the content when the carrier cannot receive MMS messages
 - `smart_encoding` - (Optional) Whether to enable detection and replacement of Unicode characters that are easy to miss
-- `status_callback` - (Optional) The URL which will be called when a message delivery status is changed
+- `status_callback_url` - (Optional) The URL which will be called when a message delivery status is changed
 - `sticky_sender` - (Optional) Whether to ensure the end user receives messages from the same phone number
 - `validity_period` - (Optional) How long (in seconds) messages sent from the messaging service are valid for